 I've said before that Bryce Harper is on his way to being the most hyped teenage athlete since LeBron James.
 With that in mind, I've decided to add to the hype-machine.
 While I haven't had a chance to see him play in person -- I always seem to get distracted when I'm in Vegas -- I've spent a good deal of time the past week talking to scouts, front office personnel, and breaking down scores of videos on YouTube.com.

 Even though he is very well rounded, it is Harper's bat that makes him special.
 As even an amateur can tell, the power Harper generates with his swing is remarkable.
-I've never seen a high schooler with that kind of bat speed, and neither have some of the baseball execs I talked to.
+How the high schooler handles choosing wood bats over metal ones will be interesting, but it's unlikely to affect his performance considering how dynamic his swing is.
 Every part of Harper's swing is meant to maximize his power, and punish unsuspecting balls.
 Starting with his high leg kick.
 The high leg kick is a trick not everyone can pull off successfully, but not everyone is Bryce Harper.
 His leg kick works as a timing mechanism, and starts a very aggressive weight transfer.
 If you're going to hit the ball 570-feet - as Harper reportedly did as a freshman - you've got to get your whole body into it.
 An exaggerated leg kick can cause timing problems against good off-speed stuff, but Harper is able to maintain great balance at the plate and his mind-blowing bat speed give him extra time to track the ball from the pitcher's hand.

 A problem with some high leg kick hitters, Harper does not over-stride.
 Instead he takes a relatively short, controlled stride.
 He maintains balance, and starts his rapid hip rotation.
 This is where power is created.
 The core-strength, flexibility, and shear velocity of his hip rotation (sometimes referred to as 'core stretch') all point to Harper's prodigious power potential.
 Actually, potential may not be the right word.
 He could hit big league fastballs today.
 He'll need some experience to be able to lay off big league breaking balls but Harper is as close to his power potential as any hitter this young has ever been -- at least of anyone within my lifetime.